Sebastian Korda Breaks Through On Parma Clay - UrduPoint

 Sebastian Korda Breaks Through On Parma Clay

-Korda, the son of former world No. 2 and Australian Open winner Petr Korda, had never reached a final on the ATP tour and before the Parma event, had never won consecutive matches on clay.
+Korda, the son of former world No. 2 and Australian Open winner Petr Korda, had reached just one ATP Tour final before the Parma event.

 Cecchinato, who won all three of his titles on clay, comes from Brescia, 90 kilometres from Parma.

-The fans allowed into the first-time event supported for the local boy.
+The fans allowed into the first-time event threw their support behind the local boy.

 "Today I played a really tough opponent and the crowd wasn't easy," Korda said.
 "They kept cheering him on, but I'm really proud of myself and how I handled it."
 Although his father is Czech, Sebastian Korda, who was born in Florida, chose to represent the US.